The Big Tax Bill — Passed July 4, 2025

 Seniors get a Higher Tax Deduction

 Seniors get an additional break of $6,000 deduction per person ($12,000 for a couple) for those 65 and older.
 This is up from $1,600 per person and $3,200 per couple.
 These higher amounts start to phase out for singles who earn $75,000 per year and for couples earning $150,000.
 It phases out altogether for singles who exceed $175,000 a year and couples after $250,000.
 This might be a nice income but don’t forget the definition of earnings.
-Your earnings include not only the income shown on your W-2, but dividends and capital gains from non-qualified (non IRAs) accounts.
+Your earnings include not only the income shown on your W-2, but dividends and capital gains from non-qualified (non-IRA) accounts.

 Estate Tax and Gift Tax Exemption